Workstation: 1980s rise in popularity

 In the early 1980s, with the advent of 32-bit microprocessors such as the Motorola 68000, several new competitors appeared, including Apollo Computer and Sun Microsystems, with workstations based on 68000 and Unix.
 Meanwhile, DARPA's VLSI Project created several spinoff graphics products, such as the Silicon Graphics 3130.
 Target markets were differentiated, with Sun and Apollo considered to be network workstations and SGI as graphics workstations.
 RISC CPUs increased in the mid-1980s, typical of workstation vendors.
+Competition between RISC vendors lowered CPU prices to as little as $10 per MIPS, much less expensive than the Intel 80386; after large price cuts in 1987 and 1988, a personal workstation suitable for 2D CAD costing $5,000 to $25,000 was available from multiple vendors.
+Mid-range models capable of 3D graphics cost from $35,000 to $60,000, while high-end models overlapping with minicomputers cost from $80,000 to $100,000 or more.